-The Graduate School runs an annual Postgraduate Research Student Poster Competition which offers a unique way to engage the wider University community with your research.
+The Graduate School runs an annual Postgraduate Research Student Poster community with your research.
 Researchers need to be able to convey their research ideas to a broad audience.
 This competition, judged by academic and academic-related staff from across the OU, provides students with the opportunity to practise these skills.